 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any form of coercion is used to cause a person under the age of 18 to enter into a marriage.
+It is illegal for anyone under 18 to marry since Feb 2023.
 Threats can be physical or emotional and psychological.
 Forcing a person into a marriage is a crime in England and Wales.
 There is a clear distinction between a forced marriage and an arranged marriage.
 In arranged marriages, the families of both spouses take a leading role in arranging the marriage, but the choice of whether or not to accept the arrangement still remains with the prospective spouses.
 The Forced Marriage Unit can be contacted for advice or information on 020 7008 1500 or email: fmu@fco.gov.uk